shanet/blog/_posts/2016-07-09-inside-the-construction-of-an-amateur-rocketry-flight-computer.md

 ## Future Additions & Conclusion

-Given that my original vision for this project was a simple tracking system which then snowballed into much than that and ended up taking eight months, I'm ready to switch gears to something else for a while.
+Given that my original vision for this project was a simple tracking system which then snowballed into much more than that and ended up taking eight months, I'm ready to switch gears to something else for a while.
 Nonetheless, I do have some future expansion ideas:

 * "Micro version" with only a processor, IMU, and battery for data logging purposes only.
 * The 3D flight path playback in the launch report could be made more rich with the addition of altitude and flight phase data.